Introduction

 Initialization Times

-It doesn't accept any query string parameters.
+It can optionally accept the following query string parameters:

 It returns the following: